 If the narcissist has more than one child, they will assign them roles.
 The scapegoat child and the golden child.

 There are no hard and fast rules.
 Some narcissist will give them clear roles, and sometimes they can cross over to which gets the role on a day to day basis depending on which one pleases the narcissist at that moment.
 If a child speaks up against the narcissist, they’ll idealise the other child and make them the golden child the one that spoke up will become the scapegoat.

 They will triangulate the children against each other without the children knowing, gaining emotions from the children, it’s just another way the narcissist manipulates those around them.

 Narcissists will drive a wedge between anyone and everyone, including their own children.
-The children will often not know they’re been played off against each other.
+The children will often not know they’ve been played off against each other.
 They’ll know there is conflict but will be confused as to why.
 As the narcissist never directly does things, it’s all calculated and manipulation.
-The narcissist just wants everyone around them against each other and all for them. its a case of Abuse by proxy.
+The narcissist just wants everyone around them against each other and all for them.
+Its a case of Abuse by proxy.

 The narcissist will get the golden child to unwittingly become an enabler, through fear of what would happen if they didn’t do as the parents asked, and will often get the golden child to gang up with them against the scapegoat.